 - watching how your child interacts with others – that is, how your child is developing now

 - reviewing your child’s developmental history – that is, how your child has developed in the past.

 Diagnosis usually involves many specialists and professionals testing and assessing your child – this is called a multidisciplinary assessment.
 When lots of specialists work with your child, it gives your child the best chance of an accurate diagnosis.
 It also helps to develop the best treatment plan.

 A multidisciplinary team will usually include a paediatrician or child psychiatrist, a psychologist and a speech pathologist.
 It might also include other professionals, like an occupational therapist.

 The professionals might want to see you and your child several times.
-They’ll ask you questions about what your child does and how she is now, and how she has been in the past.
+They’ll ask you questions about what your child does and how she is now, and how she’s been in the past.
 They’ll measure your child’s strengths and weaknesses in areas like thinking, moving, communicating and so on.
-And they’ll watch how she interacts and plays with others.
+And they’ll watch how she interacts with others.